Price-to-Sales Below 1 in South Africa: 8.53% CAGR, Marginal Edge Over SPY

 Currency risk is significant.
 Returns are in ZAR.
 The rand has depreciated meaningfully against the USD and EUR over 25 years.
 A foreign investor's realized returns in home currency could be materially lower than the ZAR-denominated CAGR.

 Six years in cash.
 The 2000-2005 data gap is a real limitation.
-The 9.71% CAGR includes those cash years, which compresses the apparent return.
-The strategy's actual performance when invested is better than the headline number implies.
+The 8.53% CAGR includes those cash years, which compresses the apparent return.
+The strategy's actual performance when invested is higher than the headline, but the long-run case remains marginal.

 Political and policy risk.
 South Africa carries elevated country-specific risk (currency controls, land reform uncertainty, infrastructure challenges).
 These aren't priced into a simple backtest.